Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Results and Analysis

 Here, we are interested in understanding how domain knowledge of the systems can influence the features of the emulated landscape.
 Therefore, in \textbf{RQ4}, we perform the following for each system and model:

-\begin{enumerate} \item Remove a configuration option $O$ from the dataset. \item For configurations that only differ on $O$, we keep one of the most frequently occurring performance values as a sample while discarding the others. \item Train the model with training size from Table~\ref{tb:systems}. \item Compute the landscape feature of the landscape built by the model without $O$ and that of a model trained on all options using the testing size from Table~\ref{tb:systems}. \item Move to the next option until every option has been ruled out once. \end{enumerate}
+\begin{enumerate} \item Remove a configuration option $O$ from the dataset. \item For configurations that only differ on $O$, we keep one of the most frequently occurring performance values as a sample while discarding the others (or randomly choose one among the most common performance values). \mytag{R1C5}Note that we can do this because the dataset is sampled from the system, which is naturally discrete, i.e., we can count what value of the performance is the most common among the affected configurations.
+Yet, this only occurs in a small number of cases. \item Train the model with training size from Table~\ref{tb:systems}. \item Compute the landscape feature of the landscape built by the model without $O$ and that of a model trained on all options using the testing size from Table~\ref{tb:systems}. \item Move to the next option until every option has been ruled out once. \end{enumerate}

 To systematically analyze the impact of a configuration option on each landscape feature, we use a clustering-based approach for a system and a given landscape feature:

 \begin{enumerate}